Related Posts

 2. Short Half-Life and Stability

-Another significant challenge faced by peptide-based agents is their relatively short half-life and susceptibility to enzymatic degradation.
+Another significant challenge peptide-based agents face is their short half-life and susceptibility to enzymatic degradation.
 Peptides are prone to rapid clearance from the body, limiting their duration of action and therapeutic efficacy.
 Additionally, their structural instability can lead to degradation before they can exert their desired effects.
-Scientists are working on developing strategies to increase the stability of peptide-based agents through modifications such as cyclization or incorporation into drug delivery systems, thereby prolonging their presence in the body and enhancing treatment outcomes.
+Scientists are developing strategies to increase the stability of peptide-based agents through modifications such as cyclization or incorporation into drug delivery systems, thereby prolonging their presence in the body and enhancing treatment outcomes.

 3. Immunogenicity and Potential Side Effects